simply-hg/delirious/README.md

 - Add md5.js from http://www.webtoolkit.info/javascript-md5.html to your directory
 - Find a nice looking generic rss-icon in the size of 16x16 pixel and upload it as feed-icon-generic.png to your directory.

-Please note: I intend to add all these required files into a nice package, but currently do not have time for it.
-I'm not sure about the redistribution rights either.
+Please note: I intend to add all these required files into a nice package in the next coming days.
 All files offered in this repository are considered open source and are licensed by MIT terms.

 Fever-js: A small introduction
 ==============================